hcerpandam/TimeForceAppBERV1/README.md

 Is being developed with Spring (Spring boot tool), JPA, Hibernate and MySQL.

-The release date of the whole product will be on **february the 18th**
+The release date of the whole product was on **february the 18th**

-Since then an until june, new versions will be released.
-In case you want to contribute, pull-out requests will be appreciated.

-Final release will be on **june the 30th**.
-After that it's all yours.
+Saddenly this project has been abandoned, so some of the queries performed may be wrong and the related front-end is unfinished: https://github.com/hcerpandam/TimeForceAppFERV1

+**Spring security** should work properly now.

+Feel free to clone and continue this project.

 ## Languages

-Comments in the project and documentation will be made in spanish.
-I'll publish that too.
+Comments in the project and documentation where made in spanish.